Since the outbreak of the war in Ukraine, Southampton has welcomed hundreds of Ukrainians and helped them to build new lives in the city.

 What support is the council providing to Ukrainians once they arrive in the city?
 SHOW

 There are two different schemes running alongside each other.
 The Family scheme involves Ukrainians and their immediate family members applying to stay with family who are already living in the UK.
-The council is not directly involved with providing welfare support for people entering the UK under this scheme.
-However, Family scheme members will still be able to visit our Welcome Hub (see Welcome Hub FAQ below) to access information and can email questions to email@example.com.
+The council is not directly involved with providing welfare support for people entering the UK under this scheme, but our Stronger Communities Team can help answer questions at email@example.com.

 The Homes for Ukraine scheme is a sponsorship scheme which allows volunteers in the UK to offer accommodation to Ukrainians and their immediate family members.